New electric bikes could be your Wheels2Work

 As well as promoting sustainable, environmentally friendly travel, the scheme is particularly aimed at people who might be on a lower income and struggle to meet transport costs.

 Participants who sign up to the scheme can apply online, and just need to show proof of their job or training.
-You pay a deposit and the first month’s hire, with subsequent payments made on a monthly basis If you decide to leave the scheme, you can simply cancel and return the bike or scooter.
+You pay a deposit and the first month’s hire, with subsequent payments made on a monthly basis If you decide to leave the scheme, you can simply cancel and return the bike or moped.

 Deputy city mayor Cllr Adam Clarke, who leads on environment and transportation, said: “This scheme offers alternatives to a car for people who want to travel independently and need to get to work or education.
-Getting around the city by bike or scooter can be quicker and more convenient than using a car, too.
+Getting around the city by bike or moped can be quicker and more convenient than using a car, too.

-“We’ve added eight new electric bikes to our hire fleet of 30 bikes and scooters because we know these are growing in popularity – they’re an ideal solution for people who want to build up their fitness, get into cycling for the first time or return to it after a break.
+“We’ve added eight new electric bikes to our hire fleet of 30 bikes and mopeds because we know these are growing in popularity – they’re an ideal solution for people who want to build up their fitness, get into cycling for the first time or return to it after a break.

 “The climate emergency we are facing means we all need to think about more sustainable forms of transport.
 By choosing an electric or pedal-powered form of transport, you’re doing your bit to help cut pollution, improve air quality and reduce congestion on our city’s roads.”